SwagyXD/Portfolio/README.md

 ## Features
 - About Me: An overview of my background, skills, and experiences.
 - Projects: A collection of my notable projects with descriptions, screenshots, and links.
+- Education also there but I commented out you can uncomment and use it.
 - Skills: A list of my technical skills and proficiencies.
 - Resume: A link to download my resume.
 - Contact: A form to send me messages or inquiries.